-As part of the United States Agency for International Development (USAID)/Bureau for Humanitarian Assistance (BHA)-funded project Preparing to Enhance Protection in Disasters (PrEPD), staff members in Catholic Relief Services' (CRS) Sierra Leone country program identified the CDMCs in Cockle Bay and Kolleh Town as key stakeholders.
+As part of the USAID/BHA-funded project Preparing to Enhance Protection in Disasters (PrEPD), staff in Catholic Relief Services' (CRS) Sierra Leone country program identified the CDMCs in Cockle Bay and Kolleh Town as key stakeholders.
 The CDMCs are made up of volunteer community members.
-They were invited to participate in capacity-strengthening activities aimed at embedding safe and dignified programming in disaster risk reduction and management (DRRM) planning.
+They were invited to participate in capacity strengthening activities aimed at embedding safe and dignified programming in disaster risk reduction and management planning.

 CRS began by engaging with existing government and non-governmental structures that were key in setting up the CDMCs.
-This included the Centre of Dialogue on Human Settlement and Poverty Alleviation (CODOHSAPA), the Federation of Urban and Rural Poor (FEDURP), Freetown City Council (FCC) and the National Disaster Management Agency (NDMA).
-To build relationships and capacities, CRS employed the following approaches:
+This included the Centre of Dialogue on Human Settlement and Poverty Alleviation (CODOHSAPA), the Federation of Urban and Rural Poor (FEDURP), Freetown City Council (FCC), and the National Disaster Management Agency (NDMA).
+To build relationships, and capacities, CRS employed the following approaches:

-- Capacity assessment and improvement plan - Share tools and conducting Training of Trainer (ToT) events so that government, disaster risk reduction (DRR) and humanitarian staff could co-facilitate sessions on safe and dignified programming - Include government, DRR and humanitarian staff in the PrEPD project's monthly planning and coordination meetings - Support NDMA to strengthen coordination mechanisms with the CDMCs - Support the FCC through the Tony Blair Institute (TBI) to develop a concept note and budget for additional CDMC activities
+- Capacity assessment and improvement plan - Sharing tools and conducting Training of Trainer (ToT) events so that government, DRR and humanitarian staff could co-facilitate sessions on safe and dignified programming - Including government, DRR and humanitarian staff in the PrEPD project's monthly planning and coordination meetings - Supporting NDMA to strengthen coordination mechanisms with the CDMCs - Supporting the FCC through the Tony Blair Institute (TBI) to develop a concept note and budget for additional CDMC activities

 Intentional collaboration with these local and central government structures set the stage for effective engagement with CDMCs.
-This is because in the context of Sierra Leone, DRR requires strategic policies and joint interventions to achieve success.
+This is because in the context of Sierra Leone, disaster risk reduction requires strategic policies and joint interventions to achieve success.
 Follow-up activities with CDMCs included community consultations on protection gaps and risks.
+They also consulted diverse groups about their communication preferences for feedback mechanisms.
+They also jointly developed referral pathways using the Developing Referral Pathways for Essential Protection Services Tool.

-&lt;sup>1 Ministry of Gender and Children's Affairs.
+1 Ministry of Gender and Children's Affairs.
 (2020).
 National Male Engagement Strategy for the Prevention of SGBV in Sierra Leone, Ministry of Gender and Children's Affairs.

-World Bank.
+2 World Bank.
 (2018).
 Sierra Leone Multi-City Hazard Review and Risk Assessment Final Report (Volume 2 of 5): Freetown City Hazard and Risk Assessment.